Orthopedic Shoulder Surgery in Midland, TX

 Osteoarthritis (wear and tear arthritis) damages the shoulder when the cartilage cushioning wears out, leading to bone on bone impacts.
 Rheumatoid arthritis causes chronic inflammation that produces chemicals that begin to destroy the inner lining of the shoulder joint.

 In these cases, shoulder replacement surgery is often necessary.
 This may be a partial replacement, as in replacing the head of the humerus or replacing the entire socket.

-How We Decide The Best Course of Treatment
+How We Decide The Best Treatment For Shoulder Injuries

 At Urgent Orthopedic Specialists, diagnosing and treating shoulder joint problems is a large part of our daily work.
 When evaluating your shoulder problems, we’ll evaluate using three sources:

 - Medical history — We’ll evaluate your current symptoms and relate them to your past injuries, treatments, and conditions.

 - Physical exam — We’ll test your range of motion, swelling and tenderness, weakness or instability, or areas of deformity due to injury.

 - Diagnostic tests — X-rays, MRIs, and CT scans may all be used to get a picture of both the bony areas and soft tissues of your shoulder.

 At Urgent Orthopedic Specialists, we view shoulder surgery as the last treatment option, if possible.
 We exhaust nonsurgical treatment options before moving to surgery.
 Still, in some serious injuries, if the patient seeks to have full use of his or her shoulder again, surgery may be required.
 Or, in the case of osteoarthritis damage, surgical shoulder replacement may be the only real option to return function and end the cycle of chronic pain.
 As you would expect, every patient’s situation is unique.